Thinking About Having a Baby?

 Consider genetic testing

-If your family history or ethnicity puts you at high risk of having a baby with a genetic disorder, you may want to see a genetic counselor before getting pregnant.
-Testing can evaluate your risk for cystic fibrosis, spinal muscular atrophy, Fragile X syndrome, Tay-Sachs disease, sickle cell disease or risk of having a baby that inherits these disorders.
-Knowing what your risks are before trying to get pregnant may help you decide how to move forward.
-If your test comes back positive for at risk conditions, your genetic counselor can help you assess your reproductive choices.
-Genetic testing can help to ensure the health of you and your future baby with just a sample of saliva or blood from you and your partner.
+If your family history or ethnicity puts you at a higher risk for giving birth to a baby with a genetic disorder, you may want to see a genetic counselor before getting pregnant.
+Testing can help evaluate your risk for cystic fibrosis, spinal muscular atrophy, Fragile X syndrome, Tay-Sachs disease, and sickle cell disease as well as your risk for having a baby that inherits these disorders.
+Knowing what your risks are before trying to conceive may help inform your decisions moving forward.
+If your test comes back positive for at-risk conditions, your genetic counselor can help you assess your reproductive choices.
+Genetic testing can help ensure the health of you and your future baby with just a sample of saliva or blood from you and your partner.

 Bid farewell to your birth control

-This might seem obvious, but if you are using anything to prevent pregnancy such as condoms/pill/patch/ring/IUD etc., you will want to stop your birth control in order to become pregnant.
-If you are using an IUD or implant, this will mean seeing your healthcare provider to have it removed.
-You will likely have a rapid return to fertility, which will also allow you figure out when you are ovulating – aka when you’re most fertile.
-There are free ovulation tracking calendars you can use online (such as this one here) and fertility kits you can purchase at your local pharmacy to help you know at what point during your cycle you are most likely to get pregnant.
+This might seem obvious, but if you are using anything to prevent pregnancy, such as condoms, pills, patches, rings, IUDs, etc., you will want to stop your birth control if you are trying to conceive.
+If you are using an IUD or implant, this will require scheduling an appointment with healthcare provider if you want it removed.
+You will likely have a rapid return to fertility, which will also allow you to figure out when you are ovulating (AKA when you’re most fertile).
+There are free ovulation tracking calendars you can use online, such as this one here, and fertility kits you can purchase at your local pharmacy to help you identify at which point during your cycle you are most likely to get pregnant.